 - Employee trainingÂ

-However, more comprehensive QMS software solutions encompass critical processes like supplier quality, quality events, and new product introduction (NPI).
+However, more comprehensive QMS solutions encompass critical processes like supplier quality, quality events, and new product introduction (NPI).

 Each designed to accomplish a specific task.
 For example: